OpenCIAg/BlueFairy/README.md

 Read this in [portuguese](README.pt_BR.md) or [english](README.md).

 BlueFairy is a library to make arduino easier.
-At the beginning was builded to make simple work with intervals, but now, has some more utilities.
+At the beginning was built to make simple work with intervals, but now, has some more utilities.

 ### First Steps